ProyectoIntegrador2018/oportunidades/DEPLOYMENT.md

 * `ADMIN_EMAIL` = The system administrator email.
 This is the email the System Admin will use to login into the system.
 * `ADMIN_PASSWORD` = The system administrator password.
 This password can be changed once the system admin logins into the system.
 * `ADMIN_NAME` = The system administrator name.
+* `REDIS_URL` = Redis url which contains host, password and port
+* `MAIL_USER` = Email address from which the notification emails will be sent
+* `MAIL_PASSWORD` = Email password from which the notification emails will be sent
+* `MAIL_SERVICE` = Mail service that nodemailer will use to send notification emails, this depends on the email used in MAIL_USER

 ## Login to Heroku in your terminal